Five Year Resolution

 The American Escrow Association was formed in May 1980, with five states: Arizona, California, Nevada, Oregon, and Washington.
 In 1982, New Mexico joined and in 1983 Colorado became a member.
 Idaho became the eighth member state in 1984, followed by Hawaii and Montana in 1987, Alaska in 1991, and Nebraska in 1993.

 The purpose of the American Escrow Association is embodied in the Bylaws of the Association: “The specific and primary purposes are to enhance the education of the escrow/settlement professional, to improve escrow and closing services, to disseminate information as to the differences in such services between the states; to promote more uniformity in such services, to increase the public knowledge and understanding of such services; and to collaborate and coordinate legislative efforts throughout these United States.”

 The Board of Directors consists of the President, President-Elect, First Vice President, Second Vice President, Third Vice President, Secretary, Treasurer, Immediate Past President, and one Director from each state.

-The annual conference is held in May/June.
-The organizational meeting was held in San Mateo, California (1980).
+The annual conference is held in May.
+The inaugural organizational meeting was held in San Mateo, California (1980).
 Thereafter conferences were held in: